Concavity Explorer

 Understanding the Shape of Functions

-Concave down (convex) Animation
+Concave (down) Animation

-Tangents to Concave Up Curve
+Tangents to Concave Up (convex) Curve

 The tangent always lies below the curve.
 The slope of the tangents increase from negative, through zero, to positive.

-Tangents to Convex Curve
+Tangents to Concave (down) Curve

 The tangent always lies above the curve.
 The slope of the tangents decrease from positive, through zero, to negative.

-Mathematics of Concave Up Functions
+Mathematics of Concave Up (convex) Functions

 When the graph curves upward like a smile